SP Falcons

-Selenge Press Falcons simply known as SP Falcons (formerly known as Bulgan SP Falcons for sponsorship reasons) is a Mongolian professional football club competing in the Mongolian Premier League.
-Although all clubs in the Mongolian Premier League play in the capital, Ulaanbaatar, Bulgan is a town in the north of Mongolia, and Bulgan and Selenge are two northern provinces of Mongolia.
+Selenge Press Falcons, simply known as SP Falcons (formerly Bulgan SP Falcons for sponsorship reasons) is a Mongolian professional football club which last competed in the Mongolian Premier League.

 History

 In 2024, SP Falcons qualified to their first ever AFC competitions, the 2024–25 AFC Challenge League after winning the 2023–24 Mongolian Premier League title.
-The club was then drawn in Group E alongside Southeast Asian team, Madura United from Indonesia and Preah Khan Reach Svay Rieng from Cambodia where SP Falcons hosted the group.
-The club manage to get 1 point in the tournament after a goalless draw with Preah Khan Reach Svay Rieng but fall to a 2–1 defeat to Madura United thus finishing in last place.
+The club was drawn in the group E alongside Madura United from Indonesia and Preah Khan Reach Svay Rieng from Cambodia, where SP Falcons hosted the group.
+The club managed to get 1 point after a goalless draw with Preah Khan Reach Svay Rieng, but fell to a 2–1 defeat to Madura United.

-Foundation

-Founded in 2003, SP Falcons are one of the teams representing capital Ulaanbaatar in MNPL.

 Stadium

 The team plays their home games at the MFF Football Centre, which has a capacity of 5,000 spectators.